Leandro Damião

-Leandro Damião da Silva dos Santos ([leˈɐ̃dɾu daˈmjɐ̃w]; born 22 July 1989), known as Leandro Damião or simply Damião, is a Brazilian professional footballer who plays as a striker for Japanese club Kawasaki Frontale.
+Leandro Damião da Silva dos Santos ([leˈɐ̃dɾu daˈmjɐ̃w]; born 22 July 1989), known as Leandro Damião or simply Damião, is a Brazilian professional footballer who plays as a striker for Coritiba.
 He has been capped at international level by Brazil.

 Club career

 Early career

 Damião began his career as a midfielder, playing for local teams in Jardim Alegre, Paraná.
 Having failed a trial as a midfielder at Atlético Ibirama, he had a new opportunity as a striker and was signed by team.

 Known as Leandrão at the time, Damião was first loaned to XV de Outubro de Indaial in 2007, before playing the 2008 Campeonato Brasileiro Série C for Marcílio Dias; he would later join Cidade Azul in the same year.
 Back to Atlético Ibirama, he scored eight goals in the 2009 Campeonato Catarinense and was transferred to Internacional, initially for the under-20 team.

 Internacional

 At Internacional, he won three titles with the club's under-20 side and earned a call-up to the B team.
 He scored twice in his Campeonato Gaúcho debut and was then called up to the first team for their 2010 Copa Libertadores campaign.
 Damião won his first major title in August 2010 when he helped Internacional defeat Guadalajara in the Copa Libertadores Finals.
 He scored the club's second goal in their second leg victory in Porto Alegre to win the competition 5–3 on aggregate.
 His performances at the Porto Alegre club earned him a place in the Brazil national football team and praise from Ronaldo, also drawing the interest of European clubs.

 During the 2013 summer, he had offers from English side Tottenham Hotspur and Italian club Napoli.
 He was close to join the Italian side, but the deal fell through because "sponsorship contracts made it impossible".
 Even though the club bought Gonzalo Higuaín after failing to land the Brazilian striker, Napoli chairman Aurelio De Laurentiis later stated that Rafa Benítez wanted Damião instead of Higuaín.